hawkoli1987/Megatron-Bridge/docs/training/config-container-overview.md

 ### Default Attributes

-These configuration attributes have sensible defaults but can be customized:
+These attributes have predefined defaults, but can be customized to suit specific training needs:

 | Attribute | Purpose |
 |-----------|---------|